sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

   - **student_team_and_section** : Creates view for the team number and section code of all students in the system

-  - **student_scores_received** : Creates view for all scores that all students received in all sections (for all criteria)

-## General

 ## Professor

+  - **professor_sections** : Creates view for all sections taught by all professors

-  - **professor_student_scores** : Creates view for all scores that all students received in all sections of all professors in the system
+  - **professor_students** : Creates view for all students in all teams of all sections taught by all professors

+  - **professor_peer_review_criteria** : Creates view for all criteria categories for all sections taught by all professors

-  - **professor_student_timeslots** : Creates view for all students' timeslots in all professors' sections
+  - **professor_student_scores** : Creates view for all scores that all students received in all sections taught by all professors

 # Description of the Procedures: